NLeSC/guide/software/licensing.md

 [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0)

 The Apache License version 2.0 is the default choice for licensing software developed at the Netherlands eScience Center.
-Other licenses can be used in special cases, e.g. when we add to existing software that already has a different license, or if there are commercial partners that require different licensing.
+Other licenses can be used in special cases, e.g. when we add to existing software that already has a different license (see below), or if there are commercial partners that require different licensing.

 The formal text of the licence is here: http://www.apache.org/licenses/LICENSE-2.0.html An informal explanation of what that means is here: http://www.oss-watch.ac.uk/resources/apache2